kcgroulx/kcgroulx/README.md

 ## 🌱 What I'm working on!
 ### 🏎️ [Solar Powered Race Cars](https://github.com/UBC-Solar/firmware_v3)
-I'm currently an the embedded software lead for the UBC Solar Racing Team, where I'm developing software for our third-generation solar powered car using Embedded C, STM32 microcontrollers and FreeRTOS.
+I'm currently the embedded software lead for the UBC Solar Racing Team, where I'm developing software for our third-generation solar powered car using Embedded C, STM32 microcontrollers and FreeRTOS.

 ### 🖥️ [GLIGHTS](https://github.com/kcgroulx/GLIGHTS)
 GLIGHTS is a bussiness I'm trying to start along side one of my friends.
 It's an LED strip that attaches to the backside of a monitor that matches the color on screen.
 This creates a beautiful lightshow effect while watching shows or gaming.